dcsil/Cyberity-App/README.md

 ### Install Dependecies
 1. run `source run bootstrap`
+2. Create an AWS account and provide AWS Access Key and Secret key in `.env`.
+This is to access the database

 ### Run Development Server Locally
 1. run `source run dev server` and `source run dev client`